1921 – Roaring 20s Woodwind Quintets

 The second movement is a quirky German Ländler (sounding a bit like Mahler) whose tune towards the end, again, devolves down to two notes.
 The major performance problems are keeping it light most of the time, and resisting the urge to make it a faster waltz.
 The Renaissance City Winds (from Pittsburgh, Pennsylvania) recording (on Centaur), to these ears, perfectly captures the mood of the work (which other recordings do not).
 Lovers of Romantic-style quintet music may or may not find this quintet to be their cup of tea, but if you try it, plan on working on keeping the music sounding light and flexible.

-Next, in our post for 1922, things began to get busier and much more interesting for fans of the woodwind quintet.
+For 1922, we have separate articles for the quintets of Paul Hindemith and Carl Nielsen as well as several other composers in our general survey of 1922.
+Things began to get busier and much more interesting for fans of the woodwind quintet.

 Credits